sirn-se/phrity-net-uri/docs/Uri.md

 #### `withQuery(string $query, int $flags = 0): UriInterface`

-Method return a new Uri with specified query set.
+Method return a new Uri instance with specified query set.

 ```php
 $uri = new Uri('http://domain.tld?a=1&b=2');